We're not sure if this is right. If you confirm where you use our services most, we can tailor our site to your needs.

 With the summer heat, it's important to reduce stress on the grid when possible.

-ConnectedSolutions uses batteries to reduce peak energy use, reducing air pollution and lowering electricity cost.
+ConnectedSolutions sends signals to inverters that control batteries to reduce peak energy use, reducing air pollution and lowering electricity cost.

-You can participate in this program either by installing a battery with a new solar PV system or by adding a battery to an existing solar PV system.
-And, when the time is right, National Grid makes it easy by sending a signal directly to your battery.
+You can participate in this program either by installing a batterystorage system controlled by one of the approved inverters below..
+When the time is right, National Grid makes it easy by sending a signal directly to your inverter which controls your battery.

 In the Summer, batteries will be called: